 - Conclude with a reporting time where the students are given the chance to show their graphs and to discuss what they have found out.
 Can they provide possible explanations for differences?

-Session 4: How do we compare – time taken?
+Session 3: How do we compare to the USA?

 - Once again they use Excel to produce the graphs they need to make the comparisons they want (save the tables for a later session).